VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 }
 ```

-### <a name="example-5"></a> Example 5: Reset Container password
+### <a name="example-5"></a> Example 5: Reset the Container Password

-> Action purpose is to reset Private Key password to the new one in case, when user forgot it.
+> Reset a user's forgotten Private Key password.

 > **Note:**

-> User can reset Private Key object pasword in case of Container Type equal 'easy'.
-In case of Container Type equal 'normal',
-Private Key object stored in its original form.
+> A user can reset their Private Key object password if the Container Type equals 'easy'.
+If the Container Type equals 'normal', the Private Key object will be stored in its original form.

 ```php
 <?php